d0tTino/Culture/docs/architecture.md

 The `Simulation` class (`src/sim/simulation.py`):
 - Initializes and maintains the population of agents
 - Manages the turn-based simulation loop
-- Handles message routing between agents
+- Handles message routing between agents and external inputs
 - Tracks simulation metadata and progress
 - Provides hooks for observation and analysis
+- Listens for interface events via `event_queue` and injects them into the standard message flow so they propagate through LangGraph nodes

 #### Knowledge Board